“What, exactly, is a blog? This question is our contemporary moment’s shibboleth.”—Jonathan T.D. Neil, Sotheby’s, Los Angeles

 Artist statements resemble blogs in several ways, making for a reasonable comparison: art critic Edward Sozanski notes that artist statements reveal the psychology and personality of the artist (8) and curator Lydia Yee feels that artist statements are “an opportunity to tell a story” (9).
 The story I planned to tell with my blog was how my art ideas developed.
 Initially, to borrow the phrasing that came out of a study at Rutgers University, I was more of a ‘meformer’ than an ‘informer’ (10).
 As the scope of the blog broadened to include art criticism of shows relating to my own work, it became something of a feminist soapbox.

 The blog is a way to motivate myself to keep on top of what’s happening farther afield, but it’s also a way to let outsiders know what’s happening in North Bay’s small but vibrant arts community.
-I described some of the unanticipated connections I’ve made locally as a result of the blog.
+Some days, it feels like the return on investment is minimal, but lately, as a result of promoting others online, I have developed unanticipated and fruitful connections locally.
 These experiences demonstrate the importance of keeping the ‘meformer’ impulse in check, and demonstrate what Hrag Vartanian, editor of the arts blogazine, Hyperallergic, says: “The online world is as much about giving back as it is getting.
 And if you think you’re going to put something out there because you want it back immediately, then you are not going to get it back.
 But if you help people online…you’re going to get it back tenfold” (13).

 (1) Qtd. by Wojak, Angie and Miller, Stacy.
 Starting Your Career as an Artist.
 New York: Allworth Press, 2011, 18.
 Print.